landowark/submissions/README.md

 *Download and Setup must have been performed beforehand.*

 1. Using pyinstaller, an exe can be created.
-2. Open a terminal in the folder with the 'src' folder.
+2. Open a terminal in the folder containing the 'src' folder.
 3. Activate the virtual environment: (Windows) ```.venv\Scripts\activate.bat```
 4. Enter the following command: ```pyinstaller .\submissions.spec --noconfirm```